 22 of those are matched pairs, meaning chromosome two is matched with chromosome two,

 and we have one pair of unmatched chromosomes called sex chromosomes,

-So we?re gonna have chromosome 2 with a maternal and paternal chromatid
+So, we're gonna have chromosome two with a maternal and paternal chromatid

 The first step in cell division is called prophase.